Antonina (wife of Belisarius): Later years

 In the 540s Antonina's daughter Ioannina had married Anastasius, a grandson of Theodora.
 In early 549 Antonina broke up this marriage.
 Procopius reports:

 "But when Antonina, after the Empress' death, came to Byzantium, she purposely forgot the benefits which the Empress recently had conferred upon her, and paying no attention whatever to the fact that if the girl should marry anyone else, her previous record would be that of a prostitute, she spurned the alliance with the offspring of Theodora and forced the child, entirely against her will, to abandon her beloved.
 And from this act she [Antonina] won a great reputation for ingratitude among all mankind, yet when her husband arrived, she had no difficulty in persuading him to share with her in this unholy business.
-Consequently the man's character was openly revealed at that time."Procopius, Secret History, Book 2, Chapter 5.23–24.
+Consequently the man's character was openly revealed at that time."

 This might be the last reliable mention of Antonina.
 The Patria of Constantinople, a later 10th-century source, mentions that Antonina outlived Belisarius, which would make her still alive in 565.
 She reportedly went to live with Vigilantia, sister of Justinian.
 She supposedly persuaded Vigilantia to build a church dedicated to Procopius of Scythopolis.
 The same late source gives Antonina the title zoste patrikia.
 If so, she would have been the first known holder of this title.
 A number of later historians have accepted this account, but the lack of other evidence on the matter renders it doubtful.

+Issues with sourcing

+The main source for Antonina is Procopius (particularly his Secret History), this causes a number of problems.
+The Secret History is a polemic aimed at the imperial administration, the purpose of the text and its reliability are still under question.

+We are told of certain movements of Antonina around the Mediterranean from Procopius' Wars, during the conquests of North Africa and Italy.

+The first section of the Secret History focuses largely on Antonina.
+Procopius describes Antonina as the daughter of a prostitute, something that Roman elites equated with stage actors.
+It is uncertain which Procopius means, and whether this is to be taken as true or libel.
+This is similar to what Procopius writes of Theodora (who is described as an ex-prostitute/actress).
+Antonina is also described as having lain with her adopted son while married to Belisarius.
+All of this being potentially taken from a 'long tradition of sexual slander... [a] rhetorical invention'.
+Though this does not necessarily mark Procopius' writings as untrue.